Projects

 These settings are used for the fine-tuning data to be passed to ChatGPT as context.

-• chunk size is the amount of bytes to be stored and to be obtained from the index database to form context data (the default number is 256 bytes which usually works great but in some cases, other amount, say, 1024 bytes works better)
+- chunk size is the amount of text in of tokens (opens in a new tab) to be stored and to be obtained from the index database to form context data (the default number is 300 tokens which usually works great but in some cases, another amount, say, 1024 tokens works better)

-• amount of chunks to send as context - the number of pieces that will be sent as context.
-The more the number the better but sometimes it can be more that the OpenAI threshold what can cause an error.
+- the amount of chunks to send as context - the number of pieces that will be sent as context.
+The more the number the better but sometimes it can be more than the OpenAI threshold which can cause an error.

 Stick to context